lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 # Amazon Sagemaker

 - Amazon SageMaker is a fully-mamaged machine learning service.
-- SageMake includes a set of tools, designed to support machine learning workloads (pipelines) on AWS.
+- SageMaker includes a set of tools, designed to support machine learning workloads (pipelines) on AWS.
-- Link to SageMaker code samples on GitHub - [link](https://github.com/aws/amazon-sagemaker-examples).
+- Get SageMaker code samples on GitHub - [link](https://github.com/aws/amazon-sagemaker-examples).

 Shown below are the pipeline phases, which correspond to parts of the AWS SageMaker service offerings.